The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 That's the new voting block.

-And they've been created by this mythical Democrat Republican war on women.
+And they've been created by this mythical Democrat-Republican war on women.

 Speaking of which, a fascinating audio soundbite here.

-Don, you're gonna like this.
+Dawn, you're going to like this.

 You look distracted in there.